RobinL/d3_course/material/webvis.md

 ---

 ## Example 3
-Finally, what do you think the following code does:
+What do you think the following code does:

 ```html
 <?xml version="1.0"?>